Area Agency on Aging senior assistance programs Oklahoma.

 Respite care is a program offered by Agency on Aging offices.
 This is a temporary break from long and arduous caregiving duties.
 Respite vouchers help family members and caregivers pay someone who can, for a short period of time, take their place as a care provider.

 Kiamichi Economic Development District of Oklahoma (KEDDO) Area Agency on Aging is for people in Choctaw, Haskell, Latimer, LeFlore, McCurtain, Pittsburg and Pushmataha.
-1002 HWY 2 North, Wilburton, OK, 74578-3607.
+The address is 1002 HWY 2 North, Wilburton, OK, 74578-3607.

 Creek, Osage and Tulsa is supported by Indian Nations Council of Governments (INCOG).
-2 West Second Street, Ste.
+Main address is 2 West Second Street, Ste.
 800, Tulsa, Oklahoma 74103.
+For information on help for seniors or the elderly, call (918) 584-7526.

 Counties of Alfalfa, Blaine, Garfield, Grant, Kay, Kingfisher, Major and Noble are supported by Long Term Care Authority of Enid (LTCA-E).
 Their address is 202 W. Broadway Ave., Ste.
 A, Enid, OK 73701-4048 and phone number is 580-234-7475.